valbiswas/angular-test/README.md

 # Full stack developer - angular weather app
-This project will likely take up to two hours.
+This project will likely take up to four hours.
 You are not timed and can take as long as you wish to complete this project.
 You'll be creating a new angular project, interacting with a third party API and displaying the data.
 Finally you'll introduce some user friendly elements to the app.
 1. Create a new branch (name it after you).
 2. Create a new angular project with the features specified in this document
 3. Commit the weather app to your branch.